If you are creating a new website, optimizing or redesigning an existing one, you know the struggle of coming up with an easy-to-navigate structure.

 Ideally, you should use semantic HTML5 elements like <section>, <nav>, <figure>, <footer>, and all the other tags that help Google better understand your page.

 Make the crucial content visible in the source code

-All your important contents must be visible in the source code as this is what search engine bots will crawl and evaluate for indexing and ranking purposes.
+All your important content must be visible in the source code, as this is what search engine bots will crawl and evaluate for indexing and ranking purposes.

 You can do a quick check by clicking CTRL + U (Cmd + Option + u on Mac) or right-clicking and selecting “View Source.”
 Then verify:

 - if the links appear in the correct <a href=”’> format and if, after clicking they take you to the intended page; or

 - if the contents of the page are readable in between the code.
 Can you read the labels?
 How about headings?